 He then went on to study computer science at the elite Indian Institute of Technology Kanpur, followed by a master’s at the University of Texas, Austin.
 His professional career started in 1989 when he got assigned to work on database systems at Intel.
 After a year at Intel, he worked for numerous database startups and completed his MBA at UC Berkeley in 1995.

-At his daughter’s school, Chandra ran into Pungaliya, who he had worked previously worked together with at one of the startups.
+At his daughter’s school, Chandra ran into Pungaliya, who he had previously worked together with at one of the mentioned startups.

 Chandra shared his ideas about a bookmarking site, which would allow visitors to collect links to home décor items they intend to buy.
 That site became Kaboodle, which the pair sold to Hearst Media for a reported $30 million in 2007.

 As both social media and mobile phones reached mass adoption, Chandra was itching to start another business in the social commerce space.
 And four years after his successful exit, that urge manifested itself in the launch of Poshmark.